Harshal0902/HackUNT2022/README.md

 ## 💡 Inspiration

 In the era of a pandemic, it is harder than ever to connect with your co-workers.
 When things are Zoom it's just an excuse to be just less curious.
 People pay less attention to Zoom than in in-person meetings.
-And many companies suffer as a result.
+And many companies suffer as a result from a culture and productivity standpoint.
 To tackle this problem we are creating a new way to connect with your co-workers.
-Our goal of the project is to overcome communication on zoom via interactive media chatroom.
+Our goal of the project is to overcome poor communication on zoom via interactive media chatroom.

 ## 💻 What it does

-- PACT is a web application where you have to answer few questions based to the meeting hosted few minuets ago
+- PACT is a video-conferencing application that occasionally prompts users to answer ML-generated questions based on the meeting topics/discussion
+  -PACT is also an automatic note-taker: it listens to and records action items from the meeting
-- This will boosting teamwork amongst coworkers
+- This will boost teamwork and inclusion among coworkers by ensuring that everyone is paying attention to each other's voices
-- This will help the employees to get engaing smalltalks between coworkers in virtual meetings
+- This will help the employees to have more engaging small talk with coworkers in virtual meetings.
-- This will help the employees across the country to get a better understanding of the company culture
+- This will help employees across the country to get a better understanding of the company culture.

 ## ⚙️ How we built it